Bubka/2FAuth-Docs/docs/getting-started/configuration.md

 - When 2FAuth is deployed directly on a server (e.g. a VM or a bare metal server), the most straightforward method is to edit the `.env` file you should have set up during the [installation process](/getting-started/installation/self-hosted-server.md#set-the-env-file).

   !!!secondary
-  The `.env` file sets most of these variables for the sole purpose of guiding the user during the configuration of 2FAuth.
+  The `.env.example` file sets most of these variables for the sole purpose of guiding the user during the configuration of 2FAuth.
   !!!
 - When running 2FAuth from a Docker container, you can use the `-e "[variable_name]=[new_value]"` or the `--env-file [path_to_env_file]` command-line arguments with the `docker run` command, or set the variables in a _docker-compose_ file.